rexresearch

 resistance to stress comprises modulating the amount of

-ratio of NAD:nicotinamide may be modulated by a factor of at least
+The ratio of NAD:nicotinamide may be modulated by a factor of at

-span of a cell or rendering a cell more sensitive to stress may
+life span of a cell or rendering a cell more sensitive to stress

-comprise increasing the level of nicotinamide in the cell.
-This
+may comprise increasing the level of nicotinamide in the cell.

-may comprise contacting the cell with an amount of nicotinamide of
+This may comprise contacting the cell with an amount of

-level or activity of enzymes involved in the biosynthesis of
+increasing the level or activity of enzymes involved in the

-nicotinamide or by decreasing the level or activity of enzymes
+biosynthesis of nicotinamide or by decreasing the level or

 On the contrary, extending the life span of a cell or rendering